naborisk/resonite-pdfreader-backend/README.md

 # Resonite PDF Reader Backend
+Note: since Resonite now supports reading PDF files natively, this project will now be archived

 This is a backend server designed to be used with a PDF reader I created in the [Resonite Metaverse](https://resonite.com/).
 The server takes a url of a PDF (or a file), converts it to PNG, and serve it to the PDF reader.